 European Economic Area means for the purposes of this policy the 27 countries within the European Union (“EU”) plus Iceland, Norway, Liechtenstein and Switzerland.

 Special Categories of Personal Data means Sensitive Personal data that reveals or is processed to uniquely identify a person.
 This includes:

 - All government issued related identifications, including social security numbers, healthcare identification numbers, passport numbers

 - All member healthcare records, disease or healthcare interests

 - All members personal data including, but not limited to, ethnicity, sexual orientation, genetic data, any information that concerns medical or health conditions

 Internal third parties

-- Service providers acting as processors based in the United States of America who provide IT and system administration services.
+- Service providers acting as processors that may be based in the UK, EEA or the US who provide IT and system administration services.

-- Professional advisers acting as processors including lawyers, bankers, auditors and insurers based in the EEA and the United States of America who provide consultancy, banking, legal, insurance and accounting services.
+- Professional advisers acting as processors including lawyers, bankers, auditors and insurers based in the UK, EEA or the US who provide consultancy, banking, legal, insurance and accounting services.

-- HM Revenue and Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.
+- HM Revenue and Customs, regulators and other authorities acting as processors or joint controllers based in the UK, EEA or the US who require reporting of processing activities in certain circumstances.